Janaury is a month of goodbyes for me.

 I've known these girls since the 6th grade.
 We've climbed trees, scored goals, read Shakespeare, written poetry, gone to prom, moved away for college, endured homeownership and heartache together.
 I honestly don't remember life without them.
 They are so much a part of who I have been and am today.

-Sadly, not all realtionships a built to last.
+Sadly, not all relationships a built to last.

 Last summer I learned that Bertha and Helga weren't 100% Team Katey.
 They are card carrying members of a group of totalitarian insurectionists called the Bosom Ruination Cancer Army - 2nd Infantry.

-After some serious soul searching and with the support of my REAL friends, I acceoted the fact that I can't live my life wondering if and when the girls will launch an attack on the very center of my being.
-My only option and a happy, stress-free (relatively at least) is to cut them out of my life entirely.
+After some serious soul searching and with the support of my REAL friends, I accepted the fact that I can't live my life wondering if and when the girls will launch an attack on the very center of my being.
+My only option is to cut them out of my life entirely.

 I'll likely drink a few rounds to the good times I've shared with Bertha & Helga before they meet their doom, but I will not weep for them.
 I am too filled with joy for what their absence means for me.